 5. How do doctors diagnose nosocomial infections?

 Most hospital infections are easy to see.
 Inflammation, rashes and pus indicate possible infection.
 Doctors will test blood and urine to identify the exact bacteria responsible.

 The type of pathogen and your condition will determine your treatment.
 Your doctor will likely prescribe antibiotics.

 7. What is the prognosis for nosocomial infections?

 Most of these cases resolve after treatment, but a hospital-acquired infection can be deadly.
 It is paramount that doctors detect and treat patients early and under the ideal conditions for recovery.

 Poor hand hygiene is responsible for an estimated 40 percent of hospital-acquired infections, according to the WHO.
 Medical personnel can prevent many cases my washing their hands and wearing the appropriate clothing.
 Doctors can also prevent infections or reduce their severity with antibiotics.

-If you were the victim of medical malpractice in Louisiana, contact the Bowling Law Firm.
+If you were the victim of medical malpractice in Louisiana, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a New Orleans wrongful death attorney who will guide you through the claims process.